ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 1. Click in the corresponding row to expand the options for the backup that you want to restore.
 2. Click the **Restore** button.
 3. Use the dialog box to select from some available options.
-The new deployment is automatically named `<name>-restore-[timestamp]`, but you can rename it.
-You can also select the region where the new deployment is located.
+  - The new deployment is automatically named `<name>-restore-[timestamp]`, but you can rename it.
+  - You can also select the region where the new deployment is located.
 Cross-region restores are supported, with the exception of restoring a `eu-de` backup to another region.
+  - You can choose the initial resource allocation, either to expand or shrink the resources on the new deployment.
+You can also enable or disable dedicated cores.
 4. Click the **Restore** button.
 A "restore from backup started" message appears.
 Clicking on **Your new instance is available now.** takes you to your _Resources List_.

 ### Restoring a Backup in the CLI